-DIY billboards are not the prettiest campaigns in the world - often packed full of garish fonts, in-your-face unsightly colours and questionable graphic design.
+Billboard advertising campaigns for DIY products are typically not the prettiest in the world - often packed full of garish fonts, in-your-face unsightly colours and questionable graphic design.
 And that's certainly the case in Germany, where right now every DIY store is desperately battling it out with aggressive and blatant billboard designs.

 DIY chain store OBI decided to do something different by placing their billboards not in the usual places but on people's homes themselves.